Gopher2k18/Gopher-backend/README.md

 # gopher-backend
 This is backend of our school project.
 Purpose of this backend is to fetch data from our database.
 It uses Node.js, express, and mongoDB(Running on MLab).
 # Running
-Make sure you've got to follow installed:
+Make sure you've got installed to followed:
 * [MongoDB](https://docs.mongodb.com/manual/installation/)
 * [Node.JS + npm](https://nodejs.org/en/download/)
 * [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)